solidusio-contrib/solidus_stock_transfers/README.md

 This extension provides an admin interface to transfer stock between two locations.
-For most users, even with multiple stock locations, this extension isn't necessary, and settings the stock levels manually will be sufficient.
+For most users, even with multiple stock locations, this extension isn't necessary, and setting the stock levels manually will be sufficient.

 This interface requires jumping through some hoops and an unpleasant interface in order to be strict about and have a record of the transfer occurring.